 The macronutrient value of each batch of milk is analysed (fat, protein, carbohydrate, total solids and calories) using our Miris milk analysing equipment.
-You can find out more about Miris here.

 The bottles of milk are placed into metal baskets and put into one of our pasteurisers.
 Milk is pasteurised at 62.5 degrees for 30 minutes, the pasteuriser then rapidly cools the milk to 4 degrees.

 Once the process is complete the milk is stored in freezers.
 When we have received the results of microbiology tests it will be ready to be sent to hospitals.